zriyansh/signoz.io/src/pages/newsroom/launch-week-1-day-1.md

 - **Balancing Simplicity & Configurability**<br></br>
     The user base of SigNoz is diverse.
-One area we focussed on was balancing simplicity for new users with the need for advanced configurations for power users.
+One area we focused on was balancing simplicity for new users with the need for advanced configurations for power users.
 This led to bifurcating the logs query builder into a simple search bar and an advanced query builder.

     <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/events/launch-week-1/search-and-query-builder.gif" alt="Traced to logs"/>